Krishnendu-27/Chai-aur-react-youtube/05_PasswordGenarator/README.md

-Here’s a **cleaned-up and corrected** version of your Markdown file.
-I’ve fixed grammar, spelling, and formatting issues while keeping your tone and structure intact.

----

 React gives us **memoization** and **hooks** that help reuse logic and methods without refreshing the page.
 Today, we’ll create a **Password Generator App**!